vivocha/bot-sdk/README.md

 # Vivocha Bot SDK
-*Javascript / Typescript SDK to create Vivocha Bot Agents and Filters*
+*Javascript / Typescript SDK to create Bot Agents and Filters for the [Vivocha](https://www.vivocha.com) platform *

 ---